environmental-forecasting/environmental-stac-dashboard/README.md

-# icenet-dashboard
+# environmental-stac-dashboard

-This repository contains a dashboard for visualising IceNet forecasts.
-It is built on top of [Plotly Dash](https://dash.plotly.com/) to serve Cloud Optimized GeoTIFF (COG) files from [icenet-dashboard-preprocessor](https://github.com/icenet-ai/icenet-dashboard-preprocessor) using [icenet-tiler-api](https://github.com/icenet-ai/icenet-tiler-api).
+This repository contains a dashboard for visualising earth system forecast predictions.
+It is built on top of [Plotly Dash](https://dash.plotly.com/) to serve Cloud Optimized GeoTIFF (COG) files from [environmental-stac-generator](https://github.com/environmental-forecasting/environmental-stac-generator) using [icenet-tiler-api](https://github.com/icenet-ai/icenet-tiler-api).

-Depends on `icenet-tiler-api` and `icenet-dashboard-preprocessor`.
+Depends on `icenet-tiler-api` and `environmental-stac-generator`.

 ## Usage